Best Time to Visit Sardinia According to a Local Travel Advisor

 October in Sardinia

-October is a fantastic month to visit Italy in general and if large cities such as Rome and Florence are crowded, Sardinia starts to be calmer than during the summer rush.
+October is a fantastic month to visit Italy in general and if large cities such as Rome and Florence are still crowded, Sardinia starts to be calmer than during the summer rush.

 The weather is perfect for sightseeing all around the island and learning more about the local life, its culture, traditional cuisine, and historical sights.
 Some days in October in Sardinia are also quite warm and some still go for a quick swim.
 If you do that, I suggest going during the hottest hours of the day.